Pinocchio

 “Pleasure Island?”

-“Best place in the world for boys like you!”
+“Best place in the world for boys!”

 “Don’t listen to him, Pinocchio!” shouted the Cricket.